jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 2. You can focus on the processing logic and mapping in your adapter (which most adapters will have).
 3. Your custom `IServiceClient` implementation can focus on all aspects of logging and error handling when issuing remote HTTP calls, and you can keep this code separate from the logic and mapping code in your adapter.

-> You can see several examples of custom service clients being used by other adapters in the `Infrastructure.Shared` project, particularly the `ChargebeeHttpServiceClient`, or `UserPilotHttpServiceClient`.
+> You can see several examples of custom service clients being used by other adapters in the `Infrastructure.External` project, particularly the `ChargebeeHttpServiceClient`, or `UserPilotHttpServiceClient`.

 > Notice that the `FlagsmithHttpServiceClient` is an example of an adapter that is not using a custom service client abstraction, and you can also see that there are no unit tests for it either.
 Arguably it should have some unit tests as well, since it is not trivial code, and if it did, a custom service client would need to be built for it to be able to do that.